Chan Cheuk Kwong

-Chan Cheuk Kwong (陳卓光; born 5 December 1984) is a former Hong Kong professional footballer who currently plays for Hong Kong First Division League club Wong Tai Sin.
+Chan Cheuk Kwong (陳卓光; born 5 December 1984) is a Hong Kong former professional footballer who currently plays for Hong Kong First Division League club Sham Shui Po.

 He is renowned for his long throw-in ability, often being compared with former Stoke City midfielder Rory Delap.

 Club career

 Sham Shui Po

 Chan started his football career in Sham Shui Po, competing in the third-tier league.
 In 3 seasons, he only featured 9 matches for the club and was released after the 2007–08 season as the club promoted their full youth team to the first team.

 Five-One-Seven

 Chan then followed former Sham Shui Po head coach Fung Hoi Man and joined another Third Division club Five-One-Seven.
 However, since his full-time job was a fireman, he only played 2 matches for the team and left the team after a season.

 Southern

 Chan once again followed Fung Hoi Man and joined fellow Third Division club Southern.
 He helped the club gain promotion to second-tier league by scoring two goals in nine matches.
 His long throw-ins were also a key to success.

 Chan became a key member of Southern after the club was promoted.
 He was a regular starting XI and eventually helped the club promote to the Hong Kong First Division for the first time in club history in the 2011–12 season.

 As Chan is a fireman off the football pitch, he could not attend every training session.
 As a result, his role in the club was changed to super sub.
 He is often substituted in the second half for long throw-ins.